New Mexico State Road 80

 State Road 80 (NM 80) is 32.416 mi north–south state road in southwestern New Mexico, between the Arizona state line near Rodeo and Interstate 10 (I-10) at Road Forks.
 Lying entirely within Hidalgo County, New Mexico, it is the only section of the old U.S. Route 80 (US 80) in New Mexico which still retains its number.
 The route was re-designated NM 80 in 1989.
 This is the reason why NM 80 has an even number designation despite the highway being north/south.
-From the south, AZ 80 acts as a continuation of NM 80 into Arizona.
+From the south, SR 80 acts as a continuation of NM 80 into Arizona.